-I’m so thankful that Christ has increased my love for his beautiful Mother and for the lives of so many saints–especially Saint John Paul the Great, Saint Therese of Lisieux, Saint Monica, Saint Padre Pio, and Saint Peter.
+I’m so thankful that Christ has increased my love for his beautiful Mother and for the lives of so many saints–especially Saint John Paul the Great, Saint Therese of Lisieux, Mother Teresa, Saint Monica and her son Saint Augustine, Saint Padre Pio, and Saint Peter.
 These and other saints continuously open my eyes to see what it means to love God without reservation.

 Finally, I am so thankful for the understanding God has given me of who I am.
 He’s done a lot of work in this area in these last couple of years of my life, especially at times when I’ve questioned my worth more than ever before.
 About a year and a half ago, I started to get really down on myself.
 Somewhere along the way I hit a wall where I was unsure of every move I made, and critical of so many of my own characteristics and personal traits.
 I was struggling to understand my purpose in life, and feeling like what I had to offer my family, friends, the world, and my God weren’t enough.
 All of these feelings became a huge barrier for me in growing in my faith and love for God.
 This negative inward focus prevented me from becoming the gift that God wants me to be to the world.
 Is it even okay to say that?
 Is it okay to admit that God wants each and every one of us–including me–to become a gift to others?
 I wasn’t trusting the uniqueness I had to offer the world, and I wasn’t fully aware of how deeply God cherished me.
 I was looking at myself through a dirty and negative lens, and it took a lot of God’s good grace for me to see that the only person that lens belonged to was the Devil.
 He’s the One who whispers in our ears the ugly lies that we are worthless; that we don’t measure up; that we aren’t good; that we are broken; that we have nothing to offer the world.
 He digs the holes of insecurity as deep as we let him, and if it weren’t for God’s good grace, I’m not sure where I would’ve ended up.